fotosyn/berrycam/README.md

 You can close terminal and as long as the Raspberry Pi has power will continue to run BerryCam.

-If you experience any problems at this point, please check [Known Issues](#known-issues)
+If you experience any problems at this point, please check [Troubleshooting](#troubleshooting)

 [Back to top](#top)